 You don’t need to find somebody else’s magic formula because really, I’ve created a million-dollar business from simply doing the basics.
 I’m always marketing and growing my business, and I don’t have any advanced strategies that you don’t already know or that you couldn’t read from a book or learn from a course.

 The reason this is a success habit is because some people get really impatient with performing the basics — they can’t be bothered or they think it’s boring or too hard to do a blog post every week.
 Yeah, it can be, but this habit has helped me create a million-dollar business.

 It’s still the same stuff I started out with six years ago: me in front of a camera talking to you.
 That’s all it is.
 Don’t feel like it has to be any more complicated.
-Sure, I could get a slightly nicer set, and I thought about that this year.
+Sure, I could get a slightly nicer set, and I thought about that.
 “Do I get a super-fancy set?”
-I lost my microphone recently and I thought, “Do I really want to stop making videos for a couple of weeks while I wait for my new microphone?”
+I lost my microphone and I thought, “Do I really want to stop making videos for a couple of weeks while I wait for my new microphone?”
 No, because the basics work.

 2. Be Consistent

 The second thing is to be consistent.
 I’m super-consistent in my business; you’ll get an email newsletter from me every single week, and I’ve done this for seven years now.
 That doesn’t just happen by accident.
 That’s a clear decision to be consistent.
 To date, I have 60,000-plus people on my newsletter list — but the work is the same as when there were only a couple of hundred people on my newsletter list.
 It’s only grown through consistency.
 Showing up, every single week.

 Here’s a tip: When I started out and I didn’t have that many people on my list, I sent out my newsletter telling myself, “Somebody is waiting for this information.
 Somebody really needs to hear this right now.”

 Years later, people say, “I wait for your newsletter to come in because I read it every single week.”